one-love/frontend/CONTRIBUTING.md

 __Indentation:__

 Use spaces for indentation, never tabs.
 Configure your editor to use soft tabs (or translate tabs to spaces, as labeled in some editors).
 Set it to 2 spaces per tab.

 __JavaScript:__

-One Love web uses [JSCS](https://www.npmjs.org/package/jscs) in conjuction with Gulp to check your coding style.
+One Love web uses [JSCS](https://www.npmjs.org/package/jscs) [CURRENTLY DISABLED] in conjuction with Gulp to check your coding style.
 Please use JSCS enabled editor or IDE, see "Friendly Packages" list on JSCS npm page for more details.
 When you install the extension for your editor it will read `.jscs.json` from this repository.
 In addition to that, use [jshint](http://www.jshint.com/) plugin for your editor to discover errors found by jshint.

 ### Resources